 Bloedlemoen (pronounced Blue’d Le Moon) is the first Blood Orange Gin in the world and the fruit is locally sourced from growing partners in the Cape.
 It’s a contemporary, London Dry-style gin, which is distilled using 10 botanicals through a combination of maceration and vapour infusion.
 The result is a premium, small batch gin that cuts no corners when it comes to quality and consistency, despite its humble beginnings.
 Look out for the new Bloedlemoen Amber that has just been launched.

 Here are three fabulous cocktails … try them this weekend.
 Before you start … enter our competition.
-Visit our Facebook Page Get It Joburg North Magazine, simply tag a friend in the comments section, and you’ll be in the draw for a bottle of Bloedlemoen.
+Visit our Facebook Page Get It National Magazines, simply tag a friend in the comments section, and you’ll be in the draw for a bottle of Bloedlemoen.
 Entries close March 2.

-37,5ml Bloedlemoen Gin; 20ml vanilla syrup (Pro tip: You can find in the baking section in most supermarkets); 20ml lemon juice
+37,5ml Bloedlemoen Gin; 20ml vanilla syrup (Pro tip: You can find in the baking section in most supermarkets); 20ml lemon juice, 70ml cranberry juice

 Shake all the ingredients and garnish with two lemon wedges.